Analysis

 • Options

-• Mean-Ratio - ratio from above according to which the weights are trimmed by mean(weights) * ratio.
+• Mean-Ratio - The ratio from above according to which the weights are trimmed by mean(weights) * ratio.
 Default is 20.

-• Percentile - winsorization is applied
+• Percentile - Winsorization is applied

-• Normalizing to population size - weights can be described as approximating the number of units in the population this unit of the sample represents.
+• Normalizing to population size - Weights can be described as approximating the number of units in the population this unit of the sample represents.

-• Compare data with and without weights
+3. Compare data with and without weights

 • Evaluate the final bias and the variance inflation after applying the fitted weights.